 One important advantage of grafting from method via CRP, specifically ATRP, is the ease with which specific surfaces can be functionalized with initiating moieties for the preparation of well-defined high-density of polymer brushes.
 The highest grafting density can reach up to 1 chain/nm2.
 In that case, the polymer chain has a stretched conformation which is quite different from those of the semi-dilute polymer brushes previously studied, leading to very unique properties.

-The advantage of prior “grafting to” techniques are the ability to form protein-polymer hybrid conjugates with predefined polymers while the disadvantages are that the formed bioconjugates are hard to purify and the “grafting to” reaction can generate non-uniform products.
+The advantage of prior “grafting to” techniques is the ability to form protein-polymer hybrid conjugates with predefined polymers while the disadvantages are that the formed bioconjugates are hard to purify and the grafting to reaction can generate non-uniform products.
 Nevertheless modern copper catalyzed synthetic methods such as ATRP and ‘‘click’’ chemistry coupling reactions have recently proven to be extremely versatile tools for the preparation of tailor-made polymer bioconjugates.
-(16, 20) One widely applied procedure for preparing bioconjugates includes preparation of functional telechelic polymers for direct attachment to the target bioresponsive molecules.
-(21) This procedure frequently employs transformation of terminal groups on polymers prepared by ATRP for subsequent click reactions.
-(22-24) In a recently published collaboration with Román’s group in Spain smart heparin based bioconjugates were prepared using ATRP and click chemistry.
-(25) α-Azido functionalized PMDAETA and P(EO2MA-co-OEOMA300) polymers were prepared by AGET ATRP while the –COOH groups on bemiparin were reacted with propargylamine to generate alkynyl side groups.
+(16, 25) One widely applied procedure for preparing such bioconjugates include preparation of functional telechelic polymers for direct attachment to the target bioresponsive molecules.
+(26) This procedure frequently employs transformation of terminal groups on polymers prepared by ATRP for subsequent click reactions.
+(27-29) In a more recent published collaboration with Román’s group in Spain smart heparin based bioconjugates were prepared using ATRP and click chemistry.
+(30) α-Azido functionalized PMDAETA and P(EO2MA-co-OEOMA300) polymers were prepared by AGET ATRP and the –COOH groups on bemiparin were reacted with propargylamine to generate alkynyl side groups.
 Click coupling was accomplished in the presence of CuSO4•5H2O and sodium ascorbate and the complex purified by dialysis.
 The bio-conjugates were both temperature and pH-responsive with the LCST values of the heparin bioconjugate scaling linearly with the composition of the copolymer segment.

-The reverse approach where a targeted bio-responsive molecule is functionalized with an initiator for an ATRP, exemplified below by Streptavidin, followed by “grafting from” to tether a copolymer of desired composition and molecular weight to the functional bio-molecule is also receiving increased levels of attention.
-(26-28)
+The reverse approach where a targeted bio-responsive molecule is functionalized with an initiator for an ATRP, exemplified below by Streptavidin, followed by “grafting from” to tether a copolymer of desired composition and molecular weight to the functional bio-molecule also receiving increased levels of attention.
+(31-33)

 In order to address this deficiency and exemplify a general method for producing homogeneous recombinant proteins that contain a polymer initiator, or a functionality that can be converted into the desired functionality, at defined sites on the protein an amino acid containing a functional group that can act as an initiator for an ATRP was designed.
-The amino acid, 4-(2′-bromoisobutyramido)-phenylalanine, shown on the left hand side in the following scheme, can function as an initiator in ATRP and would also provide a stable linkage between that particular amino acid that was specifically designed to be genetically incorporated into a specific site in a formed protein, and subsequent growing a polymer chain from that specific unit.
+The amino acid, 4-(2′-bromoisobutyramido)-phenylalanine, shown on the left hand side in the following scheme, can function as an initiator in ATRP and would provide a stable linkage between that particular amino acid, that was genetically incorporated into a specific site in the formed protein, and subsequent growing polymer chain from the linked initiator.

-A green fluorescent protein was selected as the exemplary protein as any conformational change in the protein can result in the loss of fluorescence and so the molecule can provide a direct measurment of the “severity” of the conditions employed for the ATRP.
-Polymerization initiated from the green fluorescent protein genetically modified at position 134 by incorporation of the amino acid modified to contain an ATRP initiator resulted in formation of a conjugate containing a single high MW polymer chain per protein molecule.
-(29)
+A green fluorescent protein was selected as the exemplary protein as any conformational change can result in the loss of fluorescence and so is a measure of the “severity” of the conditions employed for the ATRP on the functionalized protein.
+Polymerization initiated from the green fluorescent protein genetically modified at position 134 by incorporation of an amino acid modified to contain an ATRP initiator resulted in formation of a conjugate containing a single high MW polymer chain per protein molecule.
+(34)